harris-ippp/harris-ippp.github.io/weather.md

 <img src="img/model_residuals.png" width="40%"> <img src="img/model_cpr.png" width="40%">

-Also notable in the residuals are dozen or so very-high crime days, with more than 400 more crimes than normally predicted.
+Also notable in the residuals is the presence of a dozen or so outliers, with crime levels far from the trend and outside the distribution.
-We now turn to these days.
+We now turn to those days with more than 400 more crimes than nominally predicted.

 ### Outliers Identified: New Year's Day.